-Rick Stein's latest cookbook, The Road to Mexico, is out now and is brimming with colourful and vibrant dishes from Mexico via California.
-Having already established himself as a brilliant authority on some of the world's most exciting cuisines, Rick has set about crossing the breadth of California and Mexico to bring us a selection of authentic recipes to help us master classics from this fascinating part of the world.
+Rick Stein’s cookbook, The Road to Mexico, is brimming with colourful and vibrant dishes from Mexico via California.
+Having already established himself as a brilliant authority on some of the world’s most exciting cuisines, Rick has set about crossing the breadth of California and Mexico to bring us a selection of recipes to help us master classics from this fascinating part of the world.
 From tacos to burritos, and everything you could want a recipe for in between, this is an essential guidebook for anyone interested in Mexican food.

 As big Rick Stein fans, Happy Foodie HQ couldn’t wait to road test The Road to Mexico.
 Here’s how we did…

 What I made: Quesadillas with Sweet Potatoes, Chorizo & Sweetcorn

 What I thought: It’s happened!
 Rick Stein has done Mexico and the resulting cookbook could not be more mouth-watering.
 As soon as I got my hands on a copy of this book, I wanted to run home and cook from it straight away.

 So run home I did.
 I marked the slow cooked stews (Beef Barbecoa with Chipotle, Garlic & Oregano, I’m coming for you) and myriad of feasting recipes for a later date and flipped straight to the Street Food chapter, for speedy craving satisfaction.

 The choice is vast and exciting, ranging from Ensenada Fish Tacos to Chicken Tinga Tamales, but I settled on a recipe that complemented my store cupboard: Quesadillas with Sweet Potatoes, Chorizo & Sweetcorn.

 These quesadillas were a breeze to throw together.
 The filling is cooked quickly in a pan and then you’re onto the assembly, loading tortillas with the smoky sweet potatoes and finishing with dots of mozzarella.